margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the history of streets, pedestrians, and cars and bikers
 * Grateful for the light through the darkness in history
 * Grateful for the Holy Qur'an
+* Grateful for everyone in the South
+* Grateful for inspired mornings
+* Grateful for the work in public education with UVA
+* Grateful for the people I met in the coffe shop
+* Grateful for people who made the clothes
+* Grateful for the colors the neighbor is wearing

 <br>